-Morristown, New Jersey-based Reworld, a sustainable materials management company, is set to cease operations at its Stanislaus County incinerator, the last remaining waste incinerator in California, in December, the Modesto Bee reports.
+Reworld, a Morristown, New Jersey-based sustainable materials management company, is set to cease operations at its Stanislaus County incinerator, the last remaining waste incinerator in California, in December, the Modesto Bee reports.

 “There are many impacts to this type of change in solid waste operations that require careful consideration for a successful transition,” Hayes said in a statement.
 “We are hopeful to reach a final agreement prior to December and will be in a better position to provide comments at that time.”

-Nicolle Robles, director of communications for Reworld, confirmed the company will end waste services at its Stanislaus facility on Dec.
+Nicolle Robles, director of communications for Reworld, confirmed the company will end waste services at its Stanislaus facility Dec.
 2 as it shifts focus toward expanding business operations across North America.

 RELATED: Covanta rebrands as Reworld, introduces new offerings